PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 For now :

+- Waline comment system now supported!
+It's probably the best open source comment system right now, with even i18n and many other great features!
+First, follow [the official tutorial](https://waline.js.org/en/guide/get-started/) to set up the comments database and your vercel server.
+There's many options available, so take the time to read their documentation.
+Since it's Vue based, it's still compatible with Next.js, and I created a new comment component.
+You'll find it in "walinecomponents" folder.
+I also added a new css file, and you can modify the style here if needed.
+Once you have deployed your application for comments, modify the sitemetadata.js file.
+Set "iscomments" property to false, set "iswaline" to true and set the url of your comments server accordingly in "walineServer".
+If your language is not supported by waline, make a PR to their repository or ask them kindly to add your own translation (provide it yourself first).
+This is what I did for supporting french, and this how we work in open source world!

 - I know it's a frequently asked feature request in the original repository, so : series for your posts is now supported, see the deployed demo!

 Example of including this new feature :